Kawasaki Heavy Industries & CSR Qingdao Sifang C151B

-Retrofitting works
+Refurbishment

-After COVID-19 pandemic, on 6 November 2024, SMRT announced that, in collaboration with CRRC Qingdao Sifang, one C151B train will be retrofitted as a proof-of-concept.
-Condition monitoring system will be added for preventive maintenance.
-In addition, the Train Information and Management System (TIMS) and air-conditioning system will be refurbished.
+On 6 November 2024, SMRT announced that, in collaboration with CRRC Qingdao Sifang, one C151B train will be upgraded as a proof-of-concept.
+Condition Monitoring (CM) and Structural Health Monitoring (SHM) systems will be retrofitted to allow for preventive maintenance, as well as refurbishment of the Train Information and Management System (TIMS) and air-conditioning system.

-EMU 649/650 was the first of the C151B to be sent back for retrofitting, after all the C151As were completed in 2020.
-The work was completed around September 2025 with 649/650 returning from China to Singapore in October 2025, notably without the pixel livery.
-It is currently stabled at Bishan Depot.
+EMU 649/650, known as the Prognostic Health Monitoring (PHM) train, was the first of the C151B fleet to be sent back to CRRC in China for retrofitting and refurbishment works.
+Works were completed around September 2025 with the train returning to Singapore in October 2025, notably without the pixel livery.
+The PHM train re-entered service on 21 June 2026, bearing a new red-and-white exterior livery.

+92 trains consisting of C151As, C151Bs and C151Cs will undergo refurbishment works from 2026 onwards, and is expected to be completed by the mid-2030s.

 Tender

-In the turnkey Contract C151B, 3 tenderers were shortlisted – Kawasaki Heavy Industries Ltd/Kawasaki Heavy Industries (Singapore) Pte Ltd Consortium, CRRC Zhuzhou/Siemens, and Construcciones y Auxiliar de Ferrocarriles.
+In the turnkey Contract C151B, three tenderers were shortlisted – Kawasaki Heavy Industries Ltd/Kawasaki Heavy Industries (Singapore) Pte Ltd Consortium, CRRC Zhuzhou/Siemens, and Construcciones y Auxiliar de Ferrocarriles.
 On 23 August 2013, the Land Transport Authority (LTA) awarded the tender to Kawasaki Heavy Industries at a price of S$281,508,884.00.
 Subsequently, the tender results were released to the public on 27 August 2013.